Hyoscyamus niger L.

 This information courtesy of the Colorado Natural Areas Program

-Flower: Flowers are brownish-yellow with dark purple veins.
+lowers are brownish-yellow with dark purple veins.
 On long racemes (unbranched group of flowers where the newr flowers grow at the tip) in the axils (where the leaf stalk meates the stem) of the upper leaves.
-June to September
+June to September.

 Habitat and Distribution